skipifzero/SkipIfZeroCommon/README.md

 If you also want to build the tests (but really, why would you in this situation?) you also need to define `SFZ_COMMON_BUILD_TESTS` before adding the directory.

-This will also link and expose SDL2, OpenGL and GLEW to the including project.
+In addition to SkipIfZero Common, the `${SFZ_COMMON_INCLUDE_DIRS}` and `${SFZ_COMMON_LIBRARIES` variables expose SDL2, OpenGL and GLEW to the including project.

 ## License
 Licensed under zlib, this means that you can basically use the code however you want as long as you give credit and don't claim you wrote it yourself.
 See LICENSE file for more info.

+Libraries used by SkipIfZero Common fall under various licenses, see their respective LICENSE file for more info.